kmagdziarz/rental-service/README.md

 The `com.acme.rental.Client` represents a client and has the following properties:
 - `clientId` - a unique identifier of the client.
-- `rentedCarIds` - a list of cars rented by the client.
+- `rentedCarIds` - a list of car ids rented by the client.

 To focus on the code a test case for this scenario is provided in the `com.acme.rental.CarRentalTask1Test` class.